waku-org/pm/FURPS/core/waku_api.md

 3. Support relay node operation mode.
 4. Does automatic peer discovery based on the node platform and operation mode.
 5. Returns health and connectivity information using proven heuristics.
+6. Previously discovered peers are persisted across restarted, and potentially used for future connections.

 ## Usability